US Car Finance Comparison (Loan, Lease, Cash)

 | Best for | Keeping the car 5+ years | Driving a new car every 2-3 years | Avoiding all interest costs |

-According to Experian's State of the Automotive Finance Market report (Q3 2025), the average new car loan was $42,332 at 6.56% APR for 68 months.
-The average lease payment was $596/month.
-About 84% of new car buyers use financing, with roughly 22% choosing a lease.
+According to Experian's State of the Automotive Finance Market report (Q1 2026), the average new car loan was $43,925 at 6.39% APR with an average term just under 70 months, and the average used car loan was $27,070 at 11.43%.
+The average lease payment in recent quarters has been around $600/month.
+About 84% of new car buyers use financing, with roughly a fifth choosing a lease.

 If you want to check how much car fits your monthly budget before comparing options, the car affordability calculator can help.